franzone/PSGetCAS/README.md

 interface to the CAS Initializr.
 This is a PowerShell alternative for those working on the MS Windows platform.

+## Installation
+Download and run (within a PowerShell Console).
+Duh.

+**NOTE**: This script will NOT setup a custom PowerShell module/CmdLet.
+I may add that later.

 ## Command-Line Help
 You can view this help by invoking the script with the `-help` switch.